top of page

 and I was a Quarry Farm Fellow with the Center for Mark Twain Studies.

-such as humbug, irony, and tall tales.
+irony, and tall tales.

 Home: Welcome